 Developmentally, toddlers pose the toughest challenge for a cooking parent.
-Carol Williams, a registered dietician at Nationwide Children's Hospital in Columbus, Ohio, advises, "Touch is a sense used to help get unfamiliar foods closer to a child's mouth" – which means that your picky toddler may be more willing to eat your slaved-over meal by cooking with you.
-Don't expect to keep a tidy workspace, she cautions in an article for Baby Zone, but take advantage of her enthusiasm to help.
+Carol Williams, a registered dietitian at Nationwide Children’s Hospital in Columbus, Ohio, advises, “Touch is a sense used to help get unfamiliar foods closer to a child’s mouth” – which means that your picky toddler may be more willing to eat your slaved-over meal by cooking with you.
+Don’t expect to keep a tidy workspace, but take advantage of her enthusiasm to help.

 - Sanitary specialist: Wash hands, put on an apron and discuss how to correctly measure ingredients.
 Continue to remind Junior not to eat the ingredients as you prepare them.